julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 Used in European folk medicine for hysteria, fright, and restlessness.
 Lavender was placed under pillows, burned, or infused into baths to calm the mind.

-In essence form, it supports nervous system quieting and emotional overstimulation.
+In essence form, it supports nervous system, **quieting and emotional overstimulation**.

 ### Chamomile (Matricaria chamomilla)